-Five one-way nested grids were used to simulate flow in the Riviera Valley at horizontal resolutions of 9 km, 3 km, 1 km, 350 m, and 150 m.
-The one-way nesting procedure used by ARPS allows adjustments in vertical resolution between grids, which we found to be necessary to accommodate the steep Riviera terrain; currently available two-way nesting schemes (in other codes) do not allow for vertical resolution changes, but the effect of two-way nesting should be explored in the future work.
-The valley first becomes reasonably well resolved at 350 m resolution (see the wavelet analysis of De Wekker 2002).
+Five one-way nested grids were used to simulate flow in the Riviera Valley at horizontal spacings of 9 km, 3 km, 1 km, 350 m, and 150 m.
+The one-way nesting procedure used by ARPS allows adjustments in vertical resolution between grids, which we found to be necessary to accommodate the steep Riviera terrain; currently available two-way nesting schemes (in other codes) do not allow for vertical resolution changes, but the effect of two-way nesting should be explored in future work.
+The valley first becomes reasonably well resolved at 350-m resolution (see the wavelet analysis of de Wekker 2002).
 Details of the simulation domains are listed in Table 2.
-Figure 2 shows the topography for the 1 km, 350 m, and 150 m subdomains.
-All grids are centered on the Riviera Valley at 46.2881 N, 9.002 E, except for the 150 m resolution grid which is centered at 46.275 N, 9.005 E. Thus the boundaries are placed as far as possible from our region of interest, minimizing contamination by errors at the lateral boundaries that are magnified when the boundaries cross through complex terrain (Warner et al. 1997).
+Figure 2 shows the topography for the 1-km, 350-m, and 150-m subdomains.
+All grids are centered on the Riviera Valley at 46.2881°N, 9.002°E, except for the 150-m resolution grid, which is centered at 46.275°N, 9.005°E. Thus, the boundaries are placed as far as possible from our region of interest, minimizing contamination by errors at the lateral boundaries that are magnified when the boundaries cross through complex terrain (Warner et al. 1997).
 A Lambert conformal map projection is used with the "true" latitude and longitude chosen very close to the center of the domain to minimize grid distortion, particularly for the smaller domains.

-Topography for the 9 km through 1 km grids was obtained using USGS 30 arc second topography datasets.
-The 350 m and 150 m resolution terrain data were extracted from a 100 m dataset available for all of Switzerland (Volkert 1990).
+Topography for the 9-1-km grids was obtained using U.S. Geological Survey (USGS) 30-arc-s topography datasets.
+The 350-m-resolution and 150-m-resolution terrain data were extracted from a 100-m dataset available for all of Switzerland (Volkert 1990).
 The terrain is smoothed near the boundaries of each nested subdomain to match the elevations from the surrounding coarser grid.